browserengineering/book/book/layout.md

     # ...
 ```

-These layout objects will be the nodes of the box tree, and in fact
+These layout objects will be the nodes of the layout tree, and in fact
 some browsers call it a layout tree.
 To make it a tree, we'll want
 both types of layout objects to know their children, their parent, and
 the HTML element they correspond to: